-Today (Friday 27 January) World Horse Welfare expressed its dismay that the European Commission’s long-awaited Animal Welfare Strategy released this month gives horses short shrift by not addressing the key issues impacting their welfare.
+World Horse Welfare dismayed that European Commission's Animal Welfare Strategy gives horses short shrift

 The strategy launched on 19 January by European Commissioner for Health and Consumer Policy John Dalli follows an evaluation of 20 years of animal welfare policy and sets out the future actions proposed to improve the treatment and welfare of animals in the EU up until 2015.

 However, the document has been criticized by animal welfare and industry groups for its lack of ambition and failure to address key issues, including the shortcomings of the current transportation Regulation2, the need to recommend maximum journey limits in line with scientific opinion and the omission of horsemeat labelling, so denying consumers the ability to make an informed choice.

 World Horse Welfare chief executive Roly Owers said:

 “This is the second time in two months that the European Commission has chosen to ignore the calls of its citizens and MEPs to rectify the terrible conditions and needlessly long journeys of horses transported to slaughter across Europe.
 In November the Commission had the opportunity to improve animal welfare by proposing changes to existing legislation; however, despite acknowledging that ‘severe animal welfare problems persist’ and that the long journey times endured by horses do not conform to the recommendations of their own scientific advisors, they proposed no changes.”